 Did you know?

-In France, one manager in two admits that they lack time to show recognition to their staff.
+In France, one manager in two admits that they lack time to show recognition to their employees.

 Listening to employee feedback and suggestions and encouraging initiatives means putting trust in your team.
-To do this, you need time with them: a lunch to take the time to review and say thank you, an individual appraisal following an interesting discussion at the coffee machine, collaborative workshops for shared discussion time and feedback… This might seem time-consuming but it will have a direct effect on each person’s involvement.
+To do this, you need time with them: a lunch to take the time to review and say thank you, an individual appraisal following an interesting discussion at the coffee machine, collaborative workshops for shared discussion time and feedback… This might seem time-consuming but it will have a direct impact on each person’s involvement.

 Why wait for the results to thank the team for their efforts?
 Employees put a lot of effort into a project, even if it doesn’t achieve the expected result.
 In these more difficult moments, it’s even more important to value the effort they’ve made to achieve success.
 And if the project is successful, don’t just celebrate their success, but congratulate them on their efficiency and skills too.

 Say thank you in a variety of ways.
 Language is obviously the first way you can thank someone: saying thank you when checking the progress of a project, or during an individual appraisal.
-Thanks can also be passed on through more informal, shareable ways, such as a “Thank you Table” displayed in the company reception, listing the thanks received from clients.
+Thanks can also be relevant through more informal, shareable ways, such as a “Thank you panel” displayed in the company reception, listing the thanks received from clients.
 During an end of year event or New Year wishes, a “ film of achievements” will highlight everyone’s accomplishments.